What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 These businesses typically share a few key characteristics:

-• High volume of chat, email, or in-app interactions
+• High interaction volume across chat, email, or in-app channels

 • Repeatable workflows that lend themselves to automation

-• Pressure to reduce costs and increase agent productivity
+• Cost pressure to reduce headcount and increase agent productivity

-In these environments, Decagon shines by deflecting routine inquiries and handling basic requests with minimal human involvement.
+In these environments, Decagon shines by deflecting routine inquiries, which is a significant opportunity since research shows 50% to 60% of customer interactions remain transactional.
 One customer, Bilt, reportedly reduced its support headcount from hundreds to just 65 using Decagon.
 ClassPass uses its agents to handle over 2.5 million customer conversations, reducing cost per reservation by 95%.

 Where customer needs outgrow Decagon

-But as support environments expand across geographies, channels, BPOs, and SLAs, Decagon’s standalone architecture can start to show limitations.
+But as support environments expand across geographies, channels, BPOs, and SLAs, Decagon's standalone architecture shows limitations.
 Teams needing tight coordination between AI and human agents often struggle with gaps in routing, context transfer, and real-time workforce visibility.

-In these cases, the lack of deeper workforce management integration or flexible escalation logic can hinder support quality and slow down resolution — especially when customer expectations are high and tolerance for friction is low.
+The lack of deeper workforce management integration or flexible escalation logic hinders support quality and slows resolution.
+That friction becomes costly when customer expectations are high and tolerance for mistakes is low.

 Common Decagon use cases